humley/Cognitive-Assistant-JavaScript-SDK/README.md

 > Talk is the core method to receive the reply from your Cognitive Assistant

 **async humleyBot.sendCheckPoint(checkpointId:number, variableName:string, value:string) :null**
-> Send checkpoint to track activivty .
+> Send checkpoint to track activivty.
+>
+>Check Point Id
+>
+>Open in Browser 6001.
+This checkpoint should be fired when a user presses an action which has an action type of browser.
+>
+>Client Error - 8064

 **async humleyBot.sendFeedback(typeId) :null**
 > If "allowedfeedback" is set to true, you can send feedback on the last answer received.